-The Columbia auto accident attorney division of Auger & Auger is well aware that vehicle collision injuries can range from mild to severe.
-Of course your first step following a collision should be to seek medical attention — even if it isn’t an obvious injury.
-Many times people have pain on day two or even a week later; never realizing it was the crash at fault.
+The Columbia auto accident attorney division of Auger & Auger knows that vehicle collision injuries can range from mild to severe.
+Of course, your first step following a collision should be to seek medical attention — even if it isn’t an obvious injury.
+People often have pain on day two or even a week later, never realizing it was the crash at fault.

 Your next step should be to call the firm of Auger & Auger.
-Our attorneys believe that the majority of accidents aren’t ‘accidents’ at all and the CDC would agree.
-According to the their research, more than 1,000 people are injured on a daily basis as the result of distracted driving; a completely preventable behavior.
+Our attorneys believe that most accidents aren’t ‘accidents’ at all, and the CDC would agree.
+According to their research, more than 1,000 people are injured daily due to distracted driving, a completely preventable behavior.

-You need to be somewhere but you’re running late, so you grab your breakfast, a cup of coffee, and your phone call list, and decide to finish your morning routine behind the wheel.
-All of these activities take your attention away from where it should be: on the road.
+You need to be somewhere, but you’re running late, so you grab your breakfast, a cup of coffee, and your phone call list, and decide to finish your morning routine behind the wheel.
+These activities take your attention away from the road.

-The World Health Organization (WHO) says that a driver who uses their cell phone behind the wheel is four times more likely to be involved in an auto accident.
+The World Health Organization (WHO) says that drivers who use their cell phones behind the wheel are four times more likely to be involved in an auto accident.
 Why?
 Because most drivers take their eyes off the road to look at their phone (visual distraction), remove their hands from the wheel to hold their phone (manual distraction), and mentally disengage from the road to talk or text (cognitive distraction).

 Despite legislation known as the DUI-E bill (Driving Under the Influence of Electronics), South Carolina is not among the 14 states that prohibit the use of hand-held cell phones behind the wheel — because the bill never made it to a vote.